hphelion/documentation/cloudos/prepare.overview.md

 ### Operational Dashboard

 HP Cloud OS provides the Operational Dashboard.
-It is used to complete the Cloud OS installation process after the HP Cloud OS Administration Node (Admin Node) has been booted with the HP Cloud OS *.iso package.
+It is used to complete the HP Cloud OS installation process after the Admin Node has been booted with the HP Cloud OS *.iso package.

 On the Operational Dashboard, you set up your cloud environment, complete the Admin Node installation and configuration, and create a cloud.